Healthy Homes Assessment Hastings

 Hastings Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about what’s inside the building but you must make sure there is somewhere to allow surface, rain as well as groundwater to move and stop it from coming into the building.
-When it is damp and moisture, it’s typically what you don’t see that can cause a lot of trouble and cause damages to your investment and harming your tenant’s well-being.
+Protecting your rental property from dampness isn’t just about the interior of the building it’s also about the outside.
+You must ensure there is somewhere for rain, surface and underground water to flow, and stop it from coming into the building.
+When it concerns damp and moisture it’s typically what you don’t see that can cause a lot of trouble, causing damages to your investment and affecting your tenant’s health.

-Properties that are rented must be equipped with effective drainage to get rid of floodwaters, surface water, and ground water, including the proper outfall or runoff.
-Making sure the water has a location to go and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Rental properties must be equipped with effective drainage for the removal of the stormwater and surface waters and ground water, which includes an appropriate outfall or runoff.
+Making sure the water has a place to go and that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.

-Alongside the drainage system that will prevent water ingress, if the apartment has an enclosed gap between your floor and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture from entering, if your rental is enclosed between floorboards and soil, a ground-water barrier must be installed if it’s reasonably practicable to install it.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, in order to block any moisture from the ground from rising into the home.
-It also helps to prevent any damage to your underfloor insulation.
+The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the structure.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection